jackbaty/archive.baty.net/content/posts/2020/2020-12-06-logseq/index.md

-+++
-categories = ["Software"]
+---
+categories:
+- Software
-date = "2020-12-06"
+date: "2020-12-06"
-excerpt = "This is a pretty compelling local-first option.
-Written in Clojure and feels more Roam-like than, say, Obsidian." slug = "logseq-a-private-local-first-roam-alternative" tags = ["Roam", "Clojure"] title = "Logseq is a private, local-first Roam alternative"
+excerpt: This is a pretty compelling local-first option.
+Written in Clojure and feels more Roam-like than, say, Obsidian.

-+++
+slug: logseq-a-private-local-first-roam-alternative
+tags:
+- Roam
+- Clojure
+title: Logseq is a private, local-first Roam alternative
+---

 I continue to follow development of [Logseq](https://logseq.com).